krohts/building-AI-project/README.md

 * No short selling
 * No derivatives, no exotic instruments
 * Only basic types of orders assumed (market order, limit order, stop order).

 In other words, there is going to be nothing overly complex or risky from the trading realm which a retail trader should better not use.

 ## How is it used?

 First, I intend to develop the solution for my own trading.
-Going forward, many retail traders might benefit from the project in the same way as I do – assuming that the project successfully executed and properly escalated.
+Going forward, many retail traders might benefit from the project in the same way as I do – assuming that the project is successfully executed and properly escalated.

 A conceptual model of my envisioned AI-based trading solution is depicted on the figure below.
-Of course, there are other considerations out of the scope of current project that enter into the ‘calculation’, incl. risk management principles, transaction costs and taking portfolio-wide view.
+Of course, there are other considerations out of the scope of the current project that enter into the ‘calculation’, incl. risk management principles, transaction costs and taking portfolio-wide view.
 For now, these other considerations would be based on human judgement.

 ![trading-system-basic](https://github.com/krohts/building-AI-project/blob/main/AI-empowered-trading-system-basic.png)

 ## Data sources and AI methods

-First, I intend to develop the solution for my own trading.
-Going forward, many retail traders might benefit from the project in the same way as I do – assuming that the project successfully executed and properly escalated.

 Daily trading stats on cryptos can be downloaded from https://coinmarketcap.com.
 Further data points to be ‘scraped’ include but are not limited to:
 * Crypto Fear & Greed Index (e.g.: https://alternative.me/crypto/fear-and-greed-index/)